psychemedia/middle-english-romances/sir-amadace.md

 What gud that we ther aght.

-" Then com deyd, so wo hit be,
+"Then com deyd, so wo hit be,
 And partyd my dere hushond and me,

 And kast me in all the care.